clivekahn/hello-world/examples/capture/readmeEDIT.md

 pipe.start();
 ```

-Next, we wait for the next set of frames, effectively blocking any further program activity:
+Next, we wait for the next set of frames, effectively blocking the program:
 ```cpp
 rs2::frameset data = pipe.wait_for_frames(); // Wait for next set of frames from the camera
 ```